GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/appendices/02_fringe_correction_tables.rst

 of the detectors used in the instrument during its life-time.
 The five columns in the right contains the broadband filters used in imaging mode.
-The intersection of the detector rows with the filter columns contains cell with the following
+The intersection of the detector rows with the filter columns contains the following
 information:

 - `Yes`: Requires a Processed Fringe Frame for data reduction;